vocdoni/docs/docs/architecture/components/entity.md

 **Description**

-Client apps will normally be unable to join P2P networks by themselves, so Vocdoni makes use of Gateways to enable decentralized transactions over http/https.
+Client apps will normally be unable to join P2P networks by themselves, so Vocdoni makes use of Gateways to enable decentralized transactions over HTTP/https.

-A gateway-boot-node is a server trusted by the Entity whoes goal is to provide a list of active gateway IP addresses via https
+A gateway-boot-node is a server trusted by the Entity whose goal is to provide a list of active gateway IP addresses via https

 Considerations:

 - A gateway-boot-node is a best effort starting point
-- To minimize censorship attacks organizations should should provide their own set of Gateways.
+- To minimize censorship attacks organizations should provide their own set of Gateways.

 **Usage**

 `vocdoni.gateway-boot-nodes` provides a list of currently active boot-nodes.

-Aditionally, initial bootnodes are hardcoded into the client App to prevent the chicken and the egg problem of an App unable to find a an active gateway in the blockchain because it does not have a gateway in the first place.
+Additionally, initial boot nodes are hardcoded into the client App to prevent the chicken and the egg problem of an App unable to find an active gateway in the blockchain because it does not have a gateway in the first place.

 **Schema**